gionoa/Formula1API/README.md

 ## Features

-ErgastAPI provides functions that allow you to access endpoints for data.
+Formula1API provides functions that allow you to access endpoints for data.

 Currently, you can fetch:
 * `Circuits (all, specified season)`